 The island's varied terrain and spread-out attractions mean you'll need to plan your itinerary more carefully.
 However, this also means you'll discover hidden gems and have more authentic local experiences away from tourist crowds.

-Start with Aruba for resort-style relaxation and nightlife, then fly to Curaçao for diving, culture, and authentic Caribbean experiences.
-Or reverse the order — begin with Curaçao's cultural immersion and end with Aruba's beach resort luxury.
+Best order: Start with Aruba for resort-style relaxation and nightlife, then fly to Curaçao for diving and culture.
+Or begin with Curaçao's cultural immersion and end with Aruba's beach resort luxury.

 Yes, Curaçao is generally considered better for diving and snorkeling.
 The island has pristine coral reefs, more diverse marine life, and better underwater visibility.
 Aruba has good snorkeling spots, but Curaçao offers world-class diving experiences with over 60 dive sites.
 For the best diving experiences, check out Curaçao diving tours.